CadeauM/safelens-ai/README.md

 ## 💡 The Problem

-In high-risk emergencies, pulling out a phone and using an obvious safety app can escalate danger.
-Victims need a silent way to ask for help that doesn’t expose them.
+In South Africa, a woman is murdered every 3 hours.
+In abusive situations, pulling out a phone or using a visible safety app can escalate danger.
+Victims need a silent,untraceable way to call for help, without alerting their abuser.
+The real problem: How do you ask for help when you're being watched?
 ---

 ## ✅ The Solution: Safety in Disguise